cassiyemay/web-application/README.md

 ![outcome ](img-folder/personalweb.gif)

 ## Assignment2:
-Creat a web app to display dublin 5 days weather infor by using JavaScript.
+Creat a web app to display dublin 5 days weather information by using JavaScript.

 ![outcome for forecast in Dublin ](img-folder/forecast.gif)